A Refined Complexity Analysis of Fair Districting over Graphs: FCD on Trees and Tree-like Graphs

 We start by observing that all leaves need to lie in the same district as the vertex they are attached to. \begin{observation} In a solution to the constructed \fairCD instance, all leaves attached to a vertex $v\in V$ need to lie in the same district as $v$. \end{observation} \begin{proof} If a leaf is not in the same district as its neighbor, then the leaf needs to form its own district.
 However, this is not possible, as we require each district to be $0$-fair. \end{proof}

 Next, we show that indeed the two central vertices $v^{\star}_1$ and $v^{\star}_2$ always lie in different districts. \begin{observation} The two central vertices $v^{\star}_1$ and $v^{\star}_2$ cannot belong to the same district in any solution to the constructed \fairCD instance. \end{observation} \begin{proof} Assume that $v^{\star}_1$ and $v^{\star}_2$ belong to the same district.
 By \Cref{ob:fvn1}, the other district~$V'$ needs to consist of a single literal vertex $v_i$ or $\overline{v}_i$ for some $x_i\in X$ and all leaves attached to it.
-The most frequent color appearing in $V'$ is $c^x_i$ which occurs $3Z-i > 2m$ times.
-The second most frequent color is either $c^y_j$ for some $j\in [m]$ occurring $Z+j < 2m$ times or $c$ occurring once.
+The most frequent color appearing in $V'$ is $c^x_i$ which occurs $3Z-i > 2Z$ times (by the definition of $Z$).
+The second most frequent color is either $c^y_j$ for some $j\in [m]$ occurring $Z+j < 2Z$ times or $c$ occurring once (by the definition of $Z$).
 Thus, the district cannot be $0$-fair. \end{proof}

-To prove that, for each variable, the two corresponding literal vertices need to be part of different districts and that not all literal vertices corresponding to literals from a clause can lie in the same district, we prove that neither district can contain more than $3Z$ vertices of the same color. \begin{lemma} For any solution to the constructed \fairCD instance, neither district contains more than $3Z$ vertices of the same color. \end{lemma} \begin{proof} Assume that there exists a solution with a district $V'$ containing more than $3Z$ vertices of the same color.
+To prove that, for each variable, the two corresponding literal vertices need to be part of different districts and that not all literal vertices corresponding to literals from a clause can lie in the same district, we prove that neither district can contain more than $3Z$ vertices of the same color. \begin{lemma} For any solution to the constructed \fairCD instance, no district contains more than $3Z$ vertices of the same color. \end{lemma} \begin{proof} Assume that there exists a solution with a district $V'$ containing more than $3Z$ vertices of the same color.
 Since $V'$ is $0$-fair, there are two colors $q$ and $q'$ with $\cv_q(V') = \cv_{q'}(V') > 3Z$.
 We have $\cv_{c}(V') \le \cv(V) = n + 2 < 3Z$ and $\cv_{c'}(V') = \cv_{c''}(V') = 3Z$ by \Cref{ob:fvn2}.
 Thus, we have $q, q' \in \{ c_{i}^x \mid x_i \in X \} \cup \{ c_{j}^y \mid y_j \in Y \}$.